 After pairing up, a male and female spend 3–5 days building a porous platform nest of long, mostly leafless twigs and sticks lined with greener vegetation.
 Usually the male finds nesting material and passes it to the female, who constructs the bulk of the nest; he occasionally assists her, or performs ritual twig-shaking displays nearby.
 The nest has an outside diameter of 1–1.5 feet.

-Little Blue Herons are fairly common and have a large range in North and South America.
-However, their numbers showed a gradual decline between 1966 and 2010, according to the North American Breeding Bird Survey.
-The North American Waterbird Conservation Plan considers Little Blue Herons a species of High Concern owing to declining populations.
+Little Blue Heron populations declined by 55% between 1966 and 2015, according to the North American Breeding Bird Survey.
+The species rates a 14 out of 20 on the Continental Concern Score.
+Little Blue Heron is on the 2016 State of North America's Birds' Watch List, which includes bird species that are most at risk of extinction without significant conservation actions to reverse declines and reduce threats.
+The North American Waterbird Conservation Plan lists Little Blue Herons a species of High Concern.
 Habitat loss and human-caused changes in local water dynamics pose the most serious threats to regional populations.
 The Migratory Bird Treaty Act as well as state wildlife laws protect herons from harassment, killing, or collecting.
 However, Little Blue Herons that forage at fish hatcheries are vulnerable to illegal shooting; and the U.S. Fish and Wildlife Service and some states issue permits to legally shoot them.
 Like all waterbirds, Little Blue Herons are vulnerable to changes in water quality.
 Birds that eat prey from flooded agricultural fields and drainage ditches risk contamination by pesticides and heavy metals.
 Human disturbance has also been shown to harm colonial breeding bird populations, causing adults to abandon nests, eggs and chicks to die, and other impacts.
 Closing wading-bird colonies to human disturbance during the breeding season can help protect Little Blue Herons.
 Back to top

-- Rodgers, Jr., James A. and Henry T. Smith.
+Rodgers Jr., James A. and Henry T. Smith.
 2012.
-Little Blue Heron (Egretta caerulea).
-In The Birds of North America Online, No. 145 (A. Poole, Ed.).
-Cornell Lab of Ornithology, Ithaca, New York.
+Little Blue Heron (Egretta caerulea), version 2.0.
+In The Birds of North America (P. G. Rodewald, editor).
+Cornell Lab of Ornithology, Ithaca, New York, USA.